mit-crpg/PINSPEC/readme.rst

 Reporting Bugs
 --------------

-PINSPEC is hosted on GitHub and all bugs are reported and tracked through the `Issues`_ Evernote notebook.
+All bugs are reported through the `Issues`_ Evernote notebook.
+This allows for users to submit their input files, modified source code, as well as images (ie, plots) along with their bugs.

 -------
 License